xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Snippets are identified by a snippet id consisting of both the document id and a sub id.

 Each document is guaranteed to have a snippet with sub id equals `0`.
-But besides that there are no guarantees about the value of the `sub_id`.
+But besides that, there are no guarantees about the value of the `sub_id`.
 E.g. a document might have snippet id's with the sub ids `0`, `400`, `2334`.

-For example if we ingest a document like
+For example, if we ingest a document like

 ```json
 {